byui-cs/CS345-course/week08/team.md

 ![](../images/banner.jpg)

-# Teach 08 : TITLE
+# Teach 08 : Using OpenMP

 ##### Please work together in groups of 2 or 3